dalesgit/logseq/pages/Module 2 session 1.md

 		- week 3 Way of the cross.
 Use all of thoughts, feelings, experiences
 		- week 4 Resurrection:
 	- principle and foundation
 		- created to praise ...
-God
-		-
+God. stunned in awe of God.
+Where have you been brought to your knees -